trussworks/Engineering-Playbook/infrasec/aws/govcloud/gov-orgs.md

 ## Create Your GovCloud Organization Master Account

-To set up a new GovCloud AWS Organization, you must log in as root to the master account of your commercial AWS Organization.
+To set up a new GovCloud AWS Organization, you must log in as root to the main account of your commercial AWS Organization.
 Then go to the "My Account" screen with the pulldown in the upper right of the AWS dashboard, and scroll down; there will be a "Sign up for AWS GovCloud" button.
 When you click that, you will need to accept an appendix to the AWS Customer